 The Most Common Eye Colors (& The One Thing You Can Do To Make Them Pop)

 Your personal style, the right hair color and cut, and a complementary makeup look can really bring out your eye color to make it sparkle.
 Moreover, each eye color is so uniquely created that learning more about it, the genetics behind its creation, and the health effects it can have on your eyes can help you truly embrace your eyes.
-Explore each of the common eye colors and the one thing you can do to really make them pop.
+So, let's explore each of the common eye colors and the one thing you can do to really make them pop.

 Brown eyes